Tahasp/infogap/README.md

 * no = fact is found only in the source language

 ### Output Location
 * Step 3 of function `run_complete_gpt_pipeline` will save both info_gap_dfs[0] and info_gap_dfs[1] to the `ethnic_annotation_save/wikigap_data` directory.
-Those are saved as a json file named `{topic}.json`.
+Those are saved as a json file named using the format: `<generation_date><article_topic><targeted_lang>.json`.
+For example: `annotation_2024-03-24_Peking_Duck_fr.json`.
 These json files are considered as annotations, and will be the input to the process annotation step.

 > Note: For debugging purposes, each single step's output are cached under:`${SCRATCH_DIR}/full_cache`via the flowmason package.

 ## VII.
-Process annotations and Format InfoGap Output for WikiGap
+Process annotations and Format InfoGap Output for WikiGap (NEW PROCESS DEVELOPED FOR WIKIGAP PROJECT)
 > Since the WikiGap research relies on automatic knowledge alignment using LLMs, we didn't incorporate the mannual annotation step in the pipeline to generate the WikiGap datasets.
 This is different from the original InfoGap research where the accuracy and reliability of the automatic alignment was evaluated using manual annotations.

-After running the InfoGap pipeline, the next step is to transform the output into a structured, translated, and filtered dataset ready for integration with the WikiGap Chrome extension.
-This is done using the script:
+After running the InfoGap pipeline, the next step is to transform the output into a structured, translated, and filtered dataset ready for integration with the WikiGap Chrome extension. **This is a novel step developed specifically for the WikiGap project.** This is done using the script:

 ```bash
 python process_annotations.py